 Often times in social service agencies, practitioners work with clients without the benefit of a comprehensive longitudinal picture of their individual histories.
 But the social worker may be able to learn about an individual's early life experience by paying close attention to the manner in which s/he relates to others in her/his current circumstances, thus contributing valuable information to the important social work tool, the biopsychosocial assessment.
-If, for example, agency clinical e-mail: kristinmb@verizon.net team members were able to discuss their experiences with their clients and their observations about their clients' interactions with other clients in a community setting, those observations could become an important part of formulating a deeper understanding of clients and contribute to better treatment.
+If, for example, agency clinical

-K. Miscall Brown (⊠)
+K. Miscall Brown $(\boxtimes)$